wp-plugins/wp-email-template/readme.txt

 == Support ==

-Support and access to this plugin documents are available from the [HELP tab](http://a3rev.com/shop/wp-email-template/#tab-reviews) on the Pro Versions Home page.
+Support and access to this plugin documents are available from the [HELP tab](http://a3rev.com/shop/wp-email-template/#help_tab) on the Pro Versions Home page.

 == Changelog ==

+= 1.0.2.1 - 2013/02/16 =

+* Tweak: Added a Settings link to the plugins wp-admin plugins dashboard listing and updated the Support URL

+* Tweak: Updated Support URL on the wordpress.org description

+* Localization: German Translation by Marko Geisler added to langauge folder

 = 1.0.2 - 2013/01/11 =